julieeg/taste-perception-profiles/README.md

-This repository includes the relevant R code and a simulated dataset to conduct the data-driven clustering approach to derive taste perception profiles.
+This repository includes the relevant R code and a simular dataset for deriving taste perception profiles from sweet, salt, sour, bitter and umami perceptin scores using a data-driven clustering approach.